William T. Cahill

-William Thomas Cahill (June 25, 1912 – July 1, 1996) was an American politician, lawyer, and academic who served as the 46th governor of New Jersey from 1970 to 1974.
+William Thomas Cahill (June 25, 1912 – July 1, 1996) was a liberal American politician, lawyer, and academic who served as the 46th governor of New Jersey from 1970 to 1974.
 A Republican, Cahill previously served in the New Jersey General Assembly and U.S. House of Representatives.

-He ran for reelection in 1973, but lost renomination in the Republican primary to congressman Charles W. Sandman by almost 17 points.
+Having defeated former Democratic Governor Robert B. Meyner in the 1969 election, for reelection in 1973, but lost renomination in the Republican primary to congressman Charles W. Sandman by almost 17 points.
 He is the only Governor of New Jersey to lose renomination in a primary.

 Early life

 Cahill was born in Philadelphia to Irish immigrants William P. Cahill and Rose Cahill.
 The family moved to Collingswood in 1919.
 He attended Camden Catholic High School in Camden, New Jersey, and graduated in 1929.
 Afterwards, Cahill graduated St. Joseph's College (now Saint Joseph's University) at Philadelphia in 1933.
 He returned to Camden to study at the Rutgers School of Law - Camden, receiving his law degree in 1937.